 The Tragic Hero

 A tragic hero is a character who is doomed to fail due to a vital flaw.
 Aristotle, who can be considered the father of tragedy, defined tragedy as: "the imitation of an action that is serious and also, as having magnitude, complete in itself."
 The hero is destined to succeed in his own way, but for some reason, like the time or situation, are fated to fail.
+A few other characteristics of tragic heroes are that:

 *they are born into nobility;